MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 > - This is an experimental feature.
 > - Experimental features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-Coauthoring is a new experimental feature that works similar to copresence.
+Coauthoring is a new experimental feature that works similarly to copresence.
 The user who initiates the app has the editing privileges.
 When another user attempts to open the app, a notification is displayed, informing them that someone else is currently editing the app and they are limited to read-only access.
 In read-only mode, users have the option to save a copy of the app.
-The benefit of coauthoring is that you can see in real-time the changes that are being made by the person editing the app without the need to refresh to see the changes.
+The benefit of coauthoring is that you can see in real-time the changes that are being made by the maker editing the app without the need to refresh the app.

 ### Enable coauthoring

-Coauthoring needs to be tuned on per app.
+To use coauthoring, it must be tuned on for each individual app.
+Once coauthoring is enabled, it takes precedence over copresence.

 1. To enable coauthoring, open your app for editing in Power Apps Studio.
 2. Go to **Settings** > **Upcoming features** > **Experimental**.
 3. Set the toggle for **Enable coauthoring** to **On**.

-#### Limitations of coauthoring
+### Limitations of coauthoring

-The following options cannot be performed or are disabled for the maker editing the app and the makers wtih read only access:
+The maker editing the app and those accessing it in read-only mode are unable to perform or have disabled access to the following options:

-- undo/redo
+- Undo or redo
-- switch authoring version
+- Switch authoring version
-- open, new, app from data, or app from template
+- Open, New, App from Data, or App from Template
-- Save as
+- Save As
-- Monitor tool
+- Monitor Tool
 - Search pane

-The following
-All the limitations of the writers
-All the limitations of copresence (e.g. no save) Making changes to the app is disabled
+- Makers accessing the app in read-only mode cannot make any changes.